VisNec: Measuring and Leveraging Visual Necessity for Multimodal Instruction Tuning: Abstract

 \section{Abstract}

-The effectiveness of multimodal instruction tuning depends not only on dataset scale, but critically on whether training samples genuinely require visual reasoning.
+The effectiveness of multimodal instruction tuning depends not only on dataset scale, but also critically on whether training samples genuinely require visual reasoning.
 However, existing instruction datasets often contain a substantial portion of visually redundant samples (solvable from text alone), as well as multimodally misaligned supervision that can degrade learning.
 To address this, we propose \textbf{VisNec (Visual Necessity Score)}, a principled data selection framework that measures the marginal contribution of visual input during instruction tuning.
 By comparing predictive loss with and without visual context, VisNec identifies whether a training instance is vision-critical, redundant, or misaligned.
 To preserve task diversity, we combine VisNec with semantic clustering and select high-necessity samples within each cluster.
 Across 10 downstream benchmarks, training on only 15\% of the LLaVA-665K dataset selected by VisNec achieves 100.2\% of full-data performance.
 On the smaller Vision-Flan-186K dataset, our selection not only further reduces data size but surpasses full-data training by 15.8\%.
-These results demonstrate that measuring and leveraging visual necessity provides an effective solution for both efficient and robust multimodal instruction tuning.
-Codes and selected subsets will be released upon acceptance. \keywords{Multimodal Large Language Model \and Multimodal Instruction Tuning \and Data Selection \and Visual Necessity}
+These results demonstrate that measuring and leveraging visual necessity provides an effective solution for both efficient and robust multimodal instruction tuning. \textbf{Project Page: https://dmk041218.github.io/VisNec/}. \keywords{Multimodal Large Language Model \and Multimodal Instruction Tuning \and Data Selection \and Visual Necessity}